 For illustrative purposes only.
-Neither past actual, projections, nor other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
+Projections or other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
 Investors cannot invest directly in an index and unmanaged index returns do not reflect any fees, expenses, or sales charges.